top of page

 The Challenge

-The Old Port site, located along the Gatineau River, represents a strategic location with significant development potential for the city.
-The objective was to enhance and optimize a master plan that integrates the already approved Phase I, soon to be under construction.
-The challenge was to fully leverage the site while defining its overall architectural framework and outlining a coherent phasing strategy.
+The Old Port site, along the Gatineau River, represents a strategic location with high potential for the city.
+The objective was to enhance and optimize the overall master plan, including the approved Phase I, while defining the architectural parameters and a coherent phasing strategy.
+It also involved respecting the site’s natural constraints while balancing density, quality of life, accessibility, and harmonious integration into the surrounding urban context.

 The Response